errcruze404/CRUZEDDOS/README.md

    https://raw.githubusercontent.com/monosans/proxy-list/main/proxies/socks4.txt
    https://raw.githubusercontent.com/jetkai/proxy-list/main/online-proxies/txt/proxies-socks4.txt
    ```
-5. To open the terminal, first navigate to the folder where the XDDOS jar file is stored.
+5. To open the terminal, first navigate to the folder where the CRUZEDDOS jar file is stored.
 You can do this by using the `cd` command in the terminal and specifying the folder path.
-For example, if the XDDOS jar file is stored in the Downloads folder, you can navigate to it by typing `cd Downloads` in the terminal.
-Alternatively, you can open the folder where the XDDOS.jar file is stored in file explorer, and then type `cmd` in the address bar at the top of the window.
+For example, if the CRUZEDDOS jar file is stored in the Downloads folder, you can navigate to it by typing `cd Downloads` in the terminal.
+Alternatively, you can open the folder where the CRUZEDDOS.jar file is stored in file explorer, and then type `cmd` in the address bar at the top of the window.
 This will open a terminal window in that folder.
-6. Use one of the commands given [here](https://github.com/AnAverageBeing/XDDOS#startup-command) to start XDDOS.
+6. Use one of the commands given [here](https://github.com/errcruze404/CRUZEDDOS) to start CRUZEDDOS.

 ### Things to know